-At the ATG, we are ambitious, engaged and excited about transforming the way the world moves.
-With locations in San Francisco and Pittsburgh, the Advanced Technologies Group is comprised of Uber's self-driving engineering team dedicated to self-driving technologies, mapping, and vehicle safety.
-Our bi-coastal teams are passionate about developing long-term technologies that advance Uber's mission of bringing safe, reliable transportation to everyone, everywhere.
+At ATG, we are ambitious, engaged and excited about transforming the way the world moves.
+With locations in Pittsburgh, San Francisco, and Toronto, the Advanced Technologies Group is comprised of Uber's self-driving engineering team dedicated to self-driving technologies, mapping, and vehicle safety.
+Our teams are passionate about developing long-term technologies that advance Uber's mission of bringing safe, reliable transportation to everyone, everywhere.

 Our work doesn't end with transporting people.
 We are also developing self-driving truck technology to move goods more safely and cost effectively around the world.
 We are working to make the process of moving people and goods safer and more efficient.

 As a Build Engineer, you'll be at the core of the software development process driving adoption and implementation of best practices throughout the organization.
 The role requires collaboration with many different groups, and is central to our mission to deliver quality cutting-edge software, deploying to embedded, desktop and mobile platforms.
 Build and release engineering enables and materializes the work of all the other engineering disciplines, and thus you'll have the opportunity to make a significant impact across the organization.
 The experience you will gain will be unique and unmatched.

 - Core Skills.
 You are a capable build engineer, with prior experience delivering large software systems.
 Our software teams develop in C++ and Python for deployment into embedded, desktop, mobile and HPC cluster environments, and do their work on Linux, OS X, and Windows.
 You have strong Unix systems knowledge, have experience with CMake, as well as familiarity with other build and continuous integration systems used in large software projects.
 Previous experience with cross-development is a plus.